Saran-nns/self_organized_criticality/README.md

-# Neural Avalanche Analysis
+# Self-Organizing Criticality:
-Criticality analysis in self organizing networks using avalanche, branching factors and power law
+Criticality analysis in Self Organizing Networks using avalanche, branching factors and power laws and their relationships

 ## Workflow:
 - [x] Avalanche size, interval, duration